Shrine of the Serene Light

-The Shrine of the Serene Light (Sangtham Shrine) used to be ‘the little hidden Chinese temple’ hidden right under your nose on Phang Nga road, one of the most popular street of Phuket Town.
+The Shrine of the Serene Light (Sangtham Shrine) used to be ‘the little hidden Chinese temple’ tucked away right under your nose on Phang Nga road, one of the most popular street of Phuket Town.
 While most Thais knew all about it, only few foreigners would be aware of its existence and proudly whisper its secret location to newbies like an old secret passage to some mystic temple.

 The Shrine of the Serene Light, called Ting Kwan Tang in Chinese and Saeng Tham Shrine in Thai, was built in 1889 by a Chinese family and had originally two entrances, both hidden.
 The main entrance was a narrow anonymous looking gate leading to a run down anonymous walkway located on Phang Nga road, not really hidden but no one was paying attention to what was behind it.
 The second entrance however was more entertaining: it was found behind the toilets of a local restaurant called Wilai, which incidentally serves delicious Hokkien Noodles among others dishes.